 The Sisters Hospital Obstetrics and Gynecology Residency is a progressive, structured educational experience, including formal and informal activities.

-The purpose of this program is to teach residents the appropriate basic sciences and clinical skills that will enable them to provide excellent care for women and to fulfill the requirements of the American Board of Obstetrics and Gynecology.
+This program strives to impart all residents with the medical knowledge, technical skill, clinical judgment and professional responsibility that will enable them to provide excellent care for women and to fulfill the requirements of the American Board of Obstetrics and Gynecology.

 With that goal in mind, specific educational objectives include: